What is it like to visit the Cotswolds in January?

 One of the best reasons to visit the Cotswolds in January is because everyone else will be visiting in the summer!

 Our best-selling Cotswolds in a Day tour is often fully booked weeks in advance during the summer months.
-But in the off-season, we have much better availability, often even at last minute.
+But in the off-season, we have much better availability, sometimes even at last minute.
 Come and join us!

 I guess each person’s perception of ‘cold’ is different depending on where you’re from.
-But what I mean is, January is usually the coldest time of year in the UK.
+But what I mean is, January is typically the coldest time of year in the UK.
 The average temperature in the Cotswolds in January is approximately 1-6°C (around 30-40°F).